rustyrat21/rustyrat21.github.io/_posts/2023-12-05-Document_Microsoft_Updates.md

 ---

-This article will demostrate how to use the PowerShell (PS) module Get-MSCatalogUpdate to pull down data for Microsoft patches, for a variety of Microsoft OSes, Platforms, and Applications.</br></br>
+This article will demostrate how to use the PowerShell (PS) module Get-MSCatalogUpdate to pull down data for Microsoft patches, for a variety of Microsoft OSes, Platforms, and Applications.

 This module can be found under ryan-jan's github account at https://github.com/ryan-jan/MSCatalog.

 ## Get-MSCatalogUpdate
-Get-MSCatalogUpdate pulls data from https://www.catalog.update.microsoft.com/Home.aspx based on given parameters.</br>
+Get-MSCatalogUpdate pulls data from https://www.catalog.update.microsoft.com/Home.aspx based on given parameters.

 ### Before you write your script
 - Make sure you already know what you want to download, be specific as this site houses A LOT of data.